Novi Dvori: Estate from 17th to 19th century

 During the process of disintegration of larger Susedgrad-Stubica seigniory, Novi dvori (Curia Nova), are mentioned as independent entity as early as the beginning of the 17th century.
-Historian Stjepan Laljak links estate's foundation with abandonment of nearby Susedgrad Castle, also owned by Zrinski, which was once a seat of the Susedgrad seignory but lost its purpose and became abandoned.
+Historian Stjepan Laljak links the estate's foundation with the abandonment of nearby Susedgrad Castle, also owned by Zrinski, which was once a seat of the Susedgrad seigniory but lost its purpose and became abandoned.
 According to a document dated in 1852, the Novi Dvori manor was first constructed in 1611 as an ordinary one story manor house mostly made of wood.
 This initial 17th century concept of a manor, consisted of what is today a western part of the building and its shape has been preserved only in the cellar.
 Throughout the history, the owners of this estate were Zrinski family, Čikulin family, Sermage family, Festetics family and Erdödy family.
 Almost each of these owners gradually expanded the manor to the east.
-In second half of 18th century Peter Troilo Sermage turned the manor house into a castle and added several economic buildings such as barns, granaries and circular threshing machine to the estate.
-By the 19th century, castle became the property of Alexander Erdödy.
+In the second half of the 18th century Peter Troilo Sermage turned the manor house into a castle and added several economic buildings such as barns, granaries and circular threshing machine to the estate.
+By the 19th century, the castle became the property of Alexander Erdödy.
 The same family eventually sold the estate to ban Josip Jelačić in 1851.